 Discovery of dynamic seasonal changes in color perception ~The small fish "medaka" shows large differences in color perception in summer and winter~

-Biologists at the National Institute for Technology and ITbM, Nagoya University have discovered that Japanese medaka fish show a difference in color perception according to the season.
+Biologists at the National Institute for Basic Biology and ITbM, Nagoya University have discovered that Japanese medaka fish show a difference in color perception according to the season.
 The results of this study are reported in Nature Communications.

 About the research: